CT-Dylan/NaLyser/README.md

 -----------------------------
 4. How to customize figure display settings?
 [![NL How to select files](https://img.youtube.com/vi/3QvG4RIGcxM/maxresdefault.jpg)](https://www.youtube.com/embed/3QvG4RIGcxM) </br>
+Since the content has been defined, it is high time to look into the form.
+One may be disatisfied by the default figure display settings.
+Hence, a possibility to change some of them was made available.
+Namely the font size, line width, family of line colours, grid display, autoscale, window size, subfigures disposition.
+In order to test the chosen settings, a preview button can display a sample figure. </br>

+In addition, one can also choose whether the figures should be shown and/or saved in .fig and .png format. </br>

+The two families of line colours are:
+- Distinct, where the line colours are made as distinguishable as possible.
+First, by using the 7 default colours of Matlab, and then 40 other colours defined by an algorithm.
+- Gradient, where the line colours go from blue (RGB: [69 202 255]) to red (RGB: [255 27 107]), and the number of subdivisions is defined by the number spinner (below the Distinct/Gradient dropdown). </br>

+No uniform autoscale means that each subfigure will be rescaled individually, based on its own minima and maxima.
+With the uniform autoscale, the rescaling will be the same for all subfigures, depending on the absolute maxima and minima of all the curves displayed. </br>

+Custom window size can be done by inserted exactly 2 (integer) numbers in the Window dropdown, namely the width and the height in pixel. </br>

+For the subfigures disposition, one must start by making a grid in the Geometry panel.
+Then, for each subfigure, one must enter once and only once a given value of "subfigure parameter".
+If no data has that value as "subfigure parameter", then the subfigure slot will remain blank.
+For example, if the "subfigure parameter" is "Channel", and only channels from 1 to 16 were recorded, then entering 0 or -1 in one of the cell will leave the subfigure slot at that position blank.
+Conversely, entering 4 will display at that position the curves for the Channel 4.

 -----------------------------
 5. How to save or load GUI settings?